-Based on the expected physical and chemical composition of the source materials, onsite reuse, offsite reuse options, and several upland placement options exist for the Project materials.
-This section details the overall material disposal options for each source material for the Project.
+Based on the expected physical and chemical composition of the source materials, onsite reuse, offsite reuse options, and several onshore placement options exist for the Project materials.
+Materials generated during construction will incorporate Standard Operating Procedures (SOPs) and guidance from the documents included in Attachment L-11.

+This Section details the overall material disposal options for each source material for the Project.
 Additional details describe the material processing, segregation/de-watering layout plan, and offsite transportation of the materials.
-Discussion on spill prevention and response is outlined and covered in the Spill Prevention Response Plan (SPRP) and Protection to the Environmental Resources is contained in Section L.4 below.
+Discussion on spill prevention and response is outlined and covered in the Spill Prevention Response Plan (SPRP) and Protection to the Environmental Resources is contained in Section L.4.
 In the SPRP the notification procedures are identified in the event of a spill or release.
-In addition, an emergency response subcontractor is to be retained to act in the event of a release to control or mitigate.
+In addition, an emergency response subcontractor is to be retained to act (control or mitigation) in the event of a release.
 In addition, all work activities associated with or contributory to the spill or release will be immediately stopped so that further release or spill does not continue.
 Discontinuing of material flow or handling / movement can be stopped in a matter of minutes and conveyors, piping, pumps, and transfer mechanisms are designed with this capability.